cirving13/haskell-blog/INTRO/BASICS.md

     sum = foldr (+) 0
     ```
-    In the declarative approach, we define what it means to have a sum.
-In the first line we explaining the a sum with an empty list has a sum of 0.
-Futhermore, the second line adds that a sum with a least one element 'x' plus the rest of the sum of that is.
+    In the declarative approach, we define what it means to have a sum (sum [] = 0, where the sum of an empty list is 0).
+Then, in the second line, we say a list with at least one element (x) is plus whatever the rest of the sum is.

 ### Lazy vs. Strict